Namibia, South Africa, and Zimbabwe.

 Ministry of Foreign Affairs

-Responsible for the foreign policy of Botswana.
+The Ministry of Foreign Affairs and International Cooperation is responsible for the foreign policy of Botswana.

 Address list of Botswana's Diplomatic Missions Abroad, Foreign Missions, and International Organizations based in Botswana.